gaberull/excel_gcp_mysql_webapp/README.md

 - [ ] Tighten up user authentification all over, and secure site against potential SQL injection attacks
 - [ ] Change mysql db user info for user www-data
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
+- [ ] Look into the possibility of encrypting sensitive files (GCP Secret API key)
 - [x] Successfully handle connecting to MySQL DB
 - [x] Handle conversion from xlsx to csv
 - [x] Return csv file path in json from POST request return